tleonardi/nanocompore/docs/data_preparation.md

 # Data preparation

-Before using Nanocompore, sequencing data have to be basecalled (Dorado), aligned on a transcriptome reference (Minimap2) and resquiggled.
+Before using Nanocompore, sequencing data have to be basecalled (Dorado), aligned to a transcriptome reference (Minimap2), and resquiggled.
 Nanocompore supports multiple different resquigglers: Nanopolish/f5c eventalign, Uncalled4 align or Remora's API.

 We're planning to release a Nextflow pipeline that would automate all those steps.
 However, the manual steps for performing the preprocessing are described below.
-The guide is based on https://doi.org/10.1002/cpz1.683.
-Note that this should be repeated for all samples.
+The guide is based on [https://doi.org/10.1002/cpz1.683](https://doi.org/10.1002/cpz1.683).
+Note that this procedure should be repeated for all samples.

 ### Reads basecalling